 The Library Automation Service is comprised of two programs: Data entry for the Regional Union Catalog and Regional Library Automation Service.
-Barcode Keying is provided by the Oneida/Herkimer School Library System.
+Bibliographic data entry is provided by the Oneida/Herkimer School Library System.
 Regional Library Automation Service is provided by the Mohawk Regional Information Center (RIC).